801labs/801labs.org/content/research/bash-command-injection.md

 When parsing PS1, Bash expands \ characters (like \u and \w) before it performs command substitution.
 This is why `\u` -> `$(rm -rf ~)` -> `<command execution>`.
 But suppose that your working path contains a directory named `$(ls)`?
 Will `ls` be run?
 In this case, actually, no.  The reason is that the bash source code (in `parse.y`, function `decode_prompt_string`) puts the directory string into double quotes, masking it from future expansion.

 For the latest master branch at the time of this writeup (bash 5.2), bash doesn’t double-quote user names after expansion from \u, though.
 The good news: a patch based on this work was accepted<sup>4</sup> on 20 Jan 2025, for a future release, that double-quotes the expanded string of \u.
-This exempts that string from being parsed for command substitution.
+This exempts the user name string from being parsed for command substitution.

 When bash finds a command substitution that it needs to parse in PS1, it begins a series of nested calls starting with `decode_prompt_string` in `parse.y`, and going back and forth between routines in `parse.y`, `subst.c`, and `builtins/evalstring.c`, early on joining the common pathway of command substitution, and ultimately calling `execute_command_internal` in `execute_cmd.c`.
 The subshell created to do this captures the output of the command and returns it to `decode_prompt_string`, and that goes into your prompt string.<sup>5</sup>